-Connecticut recognizes a valid Certificate of Personal Watercraft Operation for operating a personal watercraft that is issued by a reciprocal state (NY, MA, RI or NH) for a non-resident even if they own real property in CT.
-Once a person holding a certificate from a reciprocal state makes CT their permanent residence, he or she must obtain a CT boating certificate within 90 days of becoming a CT resident.
+Connecticut recognizes valid certificates, similar to the Certificate of Personal Watercraft Operation, that are issued by reciprocal states (NY, MA, RI or NH).
+This applies to a non-resident even if they own real property in Connecticut.
+Once a person holding a certificate from a reciprocal state makes Connecticut their permanent residence, they must obtain a Connecticut boating certificate within 90 days of becoming a Connecticut resident.